Jones3D-The-Infernal-Engine/Documentation/version-history/revisional_differences.md

 ### Control configuration dialog fix

-The `Possible failure of the control configuration dialogue box to function properly has been repaired.` addreesed issue may be documented here.
+The `Possible failure of the control configuration dialogue box to function properly has been repaired.` addressed issue may be documented here.
 How this was happening initially and how the fix was implemented.
 TODO!